novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 2.2.
 Create the Kubernetes objects configuration file (in `.yaml` format)

-We are going to create three Kubernetes objects: the deployment, horizontal auto scaler, and service.
+We are going to create three Kubernetes objects: the deployment, horizontal pod auto scaler, and service.
 But to make things easier, we will do the creation by using the config file.

 So the three objects mentioned above will be defined in a `.yaml` file.
 One object usually represented by one config file, however, in this tutorial, we will write all configs in a single file.